 Open Access publishers recover the costs of processing and publishing a scholarly journal through an Article Processing Charge (APC), charged when the manuscript is accepted for publication.
 Gold open access means the article is always available free of charge, while the Green open access model allows scholars to self-archive earlier versions of their paper, or to self-archive the accepted version of their paper after an embargo period.
 The embargo period is typically six to twenty-four months after publi-cation.

-Green open-access papers use university repositories to diffuse their research findings, whereas Gold open access publications are typically distributed by large publishing houses.
-All journals published by Sciendo are Gold open access.
+Green open access papers use university repositories to diffuse their research findings, whereas Gold open access publications are typically distributed by large publishing houses.
+All titles published by Sciendo are Gold open access journals.

 Some open access scholarly journals do not charge APCs if their costs are supported by an organisation or a funder.